 Our research targets innovative technologies with strong potential to lower the cost of CO2 mitigation in the near- to mid-term, in partnership with industry.

 We have a strong track record in this area, having developed twelve thermal energy technologies to commercial implementation – including the Olympic torch and stadium flames for the Sydney, Athens and Rio Games and a low-NOx kiln burner.

-We use a range of technologies in state-of-the-art facilities to address four main research challenges: sustainable secure power, sustainable fuels, sustainable minerals, and sustainable networks and grids through our research projects.
+We use a range of technologies in state-of-the-art facilities to address four main research challenges: sustainable secure power, sustainable fuels, sustainable minerals, and sustainable networks and grids.

-Two Phase Flow Two Phase Flow research, in which we aim to improve our understanding of the interaction between particles and the surrounding fluid.
+Two phase flow research, in which we aim to improve our understanding of the interaction between particles and the surrounding fluid.

-Wind, Wave and Tidal Power Wind, Wave and Tidal Power research, focusing on optimising components in wind and wave turbines.
+Wind, wave and tidal power research, focusing on optimising components in wind and wave turbines.

-Chemical Looping Chemical Looping research, which aims to reduce emissions in fuel combustion and oxygen production.
+Chemical looping research, which aims to reduce emissions in fuel combustion and oxygen production.

 Research, in which we are developing novel technologies to produce industrial materials such as oxygen, nitrogen, hydrogen, ammonia, power and water using low carbon alternative methods.
 With these technologies we aim to increase the viability of resource recovery and value addition to commodities that are presently wasted.
 Contact Professor Gus Nathan for further information.